1cosmologist/skytools/README.md

 #### Installation Instructions

 There are currently no stable releases as the package is in alpha phase.
 Install inside a conda environment.
 The current version targets python version **>= 3.9**.
-You also need `meson`, `meson-python`, and `pkg-config` installed in the conda environment for the build backend.
+You also need `meson` and `pkg-config` installed in the conda environment for the build backend.
 All three can be installed by doing `conda install <package>`.

 Following python packages are required for SkyTools to work: